Two new COVID-19 deaths in KFL&A

 -

-63 new high-risk cases of COVID-19 in Leeds, Grenville and LanarkThe Leeds, Grenville and Lanark District Health Unit is reporting 63 new high-risk cases of COVID-19 since its last report.
+54 new COVID-19 cases in Renfrew CountyThe Renfrew County and District Health Unit is reporting 54 new cases of COVID-19.

 -